Master the Exam: 8 In-Depth CISSP Sample Exam Questions for 2026

 7. Domain 7: Security Operations - Incident Response and Management

-Questions covering incident response and management are critical in Domain 7, testing your ability to react effectively, systematically, and ethically when a security event occurs.
-A common scenario might involve a security analyst detecting anomalous outbound network traffic from a critical database server or an alert indicating a successful phishing attack, asking you to determine the most critical next step.
-The essence of this domain is applying a structured, repeatable process to contain damage, eradicate threats, restore services, and learn valuable lessons from security incidents.
+Domain 7 questions focus on incident response and management.
+They test your ability to react systematically and ethically when security events occur.
+A scenario might involve an analyst detecting anomalous outbound traffic from a database or a successful phishing attack.
+These questions ask for the most critical next step.
+The core of this domain is applying a repeatable process to contain damage, eradicate threats, restore services, and capture lessons learned from security incidents.

-This operational skill is vital for any security professional, echoing principles found in ITIL incident management but with a distinct security focus.
-You must be prepared to move from detection and analysis to containment, eradication, and recovery, all while meticulously preserving evidence, communicating with stakeholders, and minimizing business impact.
-These CISSP sample exam questions measure your readiness to lead and coordinate effectively during a crisis.
+This operational skill mirrors ITIL incident management but emphasizes security requirements.
+You must move from detection and analysis to containment, eradication, and recovery.
+During these steps, you must preserve evidence, communicate with stakeholders, and limit business impact.
+These sample exam questions measure your readiness to lead and coordinate during a crisis.
+Managers must ensure the team follows protocols while maintaining technical oversight of the remediation process.

-The CISSP exam requires you to think with a manager's oversight and a responder's urgency.
-When faced with an incident response question, dissect the scenario by identifying the current phase of the incident according to a recognized framework (like NIST SP 800-61):
+The current exam requires you to think with a manager's oversight and a responder's urgency.
+When you face an incident response question, dissect the scenario by identifying the current phase of the incident.
+Most questions follow a recognized framework like NIST SP 800-61:

-• Preparation: Has the organization proactively developed playbooks, trained staff, and established communication channels before an incident?
+- Preparation: Has the organization developed playbooks, trained staff, and established communication channels before an incident occurs?
+This phase is about readiness and tool deployment.

-• Detection & Analysis: Is the incident just discovered?
+- Detection & Analysis: Is the incident just discovered?
 What are the initial Indicators of Compromise (IOCs)?
-Is its severity and scope known?
-This phase focuses on validating and understanding the event.
+Is the severity and scope known?
+This phase focuses on validating the event to confirm it is a true positive.

-• Containment: Has the immediate threat been isolated to prevent further spread and damage (e.g., disconnecting an infected host from the network, blocking malicious IPs at the firewall)?
-This is often the most critical immediate step.
+- Containment: Has the immediate threat been isolated to prevent further spread and damage?
+Examples include disconnecting an infected host from the network or blocking malicious IPs at the firewall.
+This is often the most critical immediate step in a scenario.

-• Eradication & Recovery: Has the root cause been identified and removed?
-Are systems being restored from trusted backups, and services brought back online securely?
+- Eradication & Recovery: Has the root cause been identified and removed?
+Are systems being restored from trusted backups and services brought back online securely?
+You must ensure the environment is clean before returning to normal operations.

-• Post-Incident Activity: Has a "lessons learned" review been conducted?
+- Post-Incident Activity: Has a "lessons learned" review been conducted?
 Are policies, procedures, and controls being updated to prevent recurrence?
+This phase ensures the organization improves its defense posture for the future.

 This phased approach helps you prioritize actions correctly.
-For example, you must contain a ransomware outbreak before you attempt to recover systems; otherwise, the infection will simply spread again.
+For example, you must contain a ransomware outbreak before you attempt to recover systems.
+If you skip containment, the infection will simply spread again as soon as you restore the files.

 Actionable Takeaways: From Theory to Tactical Response

-To excel at these types of CISSP sample exam questions, concentrate your study efforts on these key tactics:
+To prepare for these questions, concentrate your study efforts on these key tactics:

-• Memorize the Incident Response Lifecycle: Deeply understand the six phases from NIST SP 800-61: Preparation, Detection & Analysis, Containment, Eradication & Recovery, and Post-Incident Activity.
+- Memorize the Incident Response Lifecycle: Understand the six phases from NIST SP 800-61: Preparation, Detection & Analysis, Containment, Eradication & Recovery, and Post-Incident Activity.
 Be able to identify which actions belong to which phase.

-• Chain of Custody: Understand the principles of evidence handling.
+- Chain of Custody: Understand the principles of evidence handling.
 Questions may test your knowledge of how to properly collect, document, and preserve digital evidence to ensure its integrity and admissibility in legal proceedings.
-This is vital for forensic investigations.
+This is vital for forensic investigations and potential prosecution.

-• Practice Triage and Escalation: Be comfortable classifying incidents based on their potential business impact (e.g., low, medium, high criticality).
-Differentiate between a low-impact event (e.g., minor malware detection) and a critical breach (e.g., widespread data exfiltration) that requires immediate escalation to senior management and legal teams.
-For a deeper dive into practical approaches for managing and responding to security incidents, consult a guide on security incident response planning.
+- Practice Triage and Escalation: Be comfortable classifying incidents based on potential business impact, such as low, medium, or high criticality.
+Differentiate between a low-impact event like a minor malware detection and a critical breach involving data exfiltration that requires immediate escalation to senior management and legal teams.
+For a detailed review of practical approaches for managing and responding to security incidents, consult a guide on security incident response planning.

 To build a solid foundation, it's crucial to understand how organizations formalize these steps.
 You can learn more about how a structured incident response plan is developed to ensure a coordinated and effective reaction in times of crisis.